gunttter/rsschool-cv/cv.md

 https://codeforces.com/profile/guntter

 ## Work experience
-I do not have any work experience
+I do not have any work experience.

 ## Education
 I am a third year student of Software Engineering department at American University of Central Asia